GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 1. If a previous configuration exists
   1. Continue to operate using previous configuration until next update
 1. If no previous configuration exists
-  1. Use generic configuration until next update
+  1. Use default initialization configuration until next update
 1. GSTV sends another notification update message.